dbcm/warner/README.md

-# warner - Prototype for warning you when you pass near something.
+# warner - warn you when you pass near something

 Someday will do this stuff:
 - warn you when you reaching that object too fast